brokenhandsio/SteamPressExample/README.md

 ## WARNING

-This site uses the in-memory database so you can get up and running quickly without having to configure a DB on your machine - obviously if you plan to use this site for your blog you should change to something more permanent so you don't lose all your posts when you restart the app!
+The `master` branch for this site uses the in-memory database so you can get up and running quickly without having to configure a DB on your machine - obviously if you plan to use this site for your blog you should change to something more permanent so you don't lose all your posts when you restart the app!

 # Roadmap